pse-ecn/pose-sensitive-embedding/README.md

 python3 trainer_preid.py --output=<output directory> --data=<dataset directory> --dataset-name=market1501-pose-maps --batch-size=16 --num-epochs=100 --network-name=resnet_v1_50_views --initial-checkpoint=<path to model with RAP pre-trained views predictor> --checkpoint-exclude-scopes=resnet_v1_50/logits --trainable-scopes=resnet_v1_50/logits,resnet_v1_50/pre_logits,resnet_v1_50/3ViewBranches --no-evaluation
 ```

-Herem we use the dataset version providing pose maps (`market1501-pose-maps`) with the network architecture utilizing the views prediction (`resnet_v1_50_views`).
+Here we use the dataset version providing pose maps (`market1501-pose-maps`) with the network architecture utilizing the views prediction (`resnet_v1_50_views`).
 It is important to note that we have to use an initial model with a trained views predictor.
 This is the case because we do not have view labels for the Market1501 and Duke dataset.
 Again, we first train all randomly initialized layers before fine-tuning the whole model afterwards.